Nocticron

-Nocticron („Night-time“ from latin nox, noctis „night“ and ancient Greek kronos „time“) is the brand name of Leica lenses with an extreme speed of f/1.2.
+Nocticron ("Night-time" from Latin nox, noctis "night" and ancient Greek kronos "time") is the brand name of Leica lenses with an extreme speed of f/1.2.
 Because of the large aperture size and its image stabilisation system it is possible to take images with relatively short exposure time especially in available light situations.
 Together with the high number of nine diaphragm blades the lens creates a strong and pleasant bokeh.

 Market position

 Nocticron lenses are slower than Noctilux lenses (f/0,95 or f/1,0) and faster than the Leica-lenses with the brand name Summilux (f/1,4), Summicron (f/2,0) and Elmarit (f/2,8).

 Description

 Nocticron prime lenses are offered as exchangeable lenses for the Micro Four Thirds system (MFT).
 At photokina 2012 the model Lumix Leica DG Nocticron 1:1,2/42.5 mm ASPH was announced, and it is available since 2014.

-Leica lenses with the model name attribute DG are made by Panasonic under licence.
+Leica lenses with the model name attribute DG are made by Panasonic under license.

-The lens has a focussing as well as an aperture ring, it is relatively large and heavy, and it is not water or dust proof.
+The lens has a smooth focusing ring as well as a clicked aperture ring.
+It is relatively large and heavy, and is not water or dust proof.

 The anti-reflective coating of the telephoto lens with 1.7 times normal focal length has 14 lenses in 11 groups, two of them aspheric and another with extremely low dispersion.
 The front lens is made of extremely high refracting glass.
 The Nocticron has an excellent image quality.

-The Nocticron lenses allow a fast lens-body communication for autofocussing with its rather silent stepper motor, due to the large aperture size also at low light conditions.
+The Nocticron lenses allow a fast lens-body communication for autofocusing with its rather silent stepper motor, due to the large aperture size also at low light conditions.